 Paperback

-Aquatic organisms swim in a variety of ways, from jet propulsion to ciliary action: they swim at a wide range of speeds and span a vast size range, from bacteria to protists, to the largest whales.
-One of the most fascinating aspects of aquatic locomotion is the remarkable sets of adaptations that have been evolved for different purposes.
-This volume brings together research on a wide range of swimming organisms, with an emphasis on the biomechanics, physiology and hydrodynamics of swimming in or on water.
-Several chapters deal with different aspects of fish swimming, from the use of different 'gaits' to the operation of the locomotor muscles.
-All chapters are by recognized authorities in their different fields, and all are accessible to biologists interested in aquatic locomotion.
+Aquatic organisms swim in a variety of ways, from jet propulsion to ciliary action.
+One of the most fascinating aspects of aquatic locomotion is the remarkable sets of adaptations that have evolved for different purposes.
+This volume brings together current research on a wide range of swimming organisms, with an emphasis on the biomechanics, physiology, and hydrodynamics of swimming in or on water.
+Several chapters deal with different aspects of fish swimming, from the use of different "gaits" to the operation of the locomotor muscles.

 Product details